High Elevation Monitoring Program

 - To establish high elevation monitoring locations for ongoing, year-on-year data collection.

-- To determine the natural variation and long term trends in selected physical, chemical, and biological water quality parameters high elevation lakes and streams.
+- To determine the natural variation and long term trends in selected physical, chemical, and biological water quality parameters on high elevation lakes and streams.

 - To foster water stewardship with a broader cross-section of the public, helping them to understand climate change impacts on the health of our alpine environments and watersheds